MaoZiming/papers/1-basic-os/01-address-translation.md

   - Hardware transforms each memory access (e.g. instruction fetch, load, or store), changing the **virtual address** provided by the instruction to a **physical address** where the desired information is actually located
 - Dynamic (Hardware-based) Relocation, or Base and Bounds
+  - PA = VA + base.
+VA + base has to compare with bounds.
   - Need two hardware registers within each CPU
     - Hardware structures kept on the chip (one pair per CPU)
       - The part that helps with address translation: **memory management unit (MMU)**